Meeples10/MCResourceAnalyzer/README.md

 - `no-hack`: The program attempts to compensate for the aforementioned inaccuracies at high Y values by assuming that empty chunk sections are filled with air.
 Use this argument to disable this hack.
 - `table`: Generates a simple HTML table with the collected data.
 - `version-select`: Use this argument if you want to analyze a world that was not generated with the latest version of Minecraft.
 Shows a popup on launch that allows the version in which the region files were generated to be selected.
 Selecting a version that does not match the version in which the regions were generated may result in unexpected behavior.
-Alternatively, to explicitly specify a version from the command line and skip the popup, use the argument `version-select=VERSION` where `VERSION` is one of the following:
+Alternatively, to explicitly specify a version from the command line and skip the popup, use the argument `version-select=<version>` where `<version>` is one of the following:
   - `ANVIL_2021` for 1.16 to 1.17
   - `ANVIL_2018` for 1.13 to 1.15
   - `ANVIL_2012` for 1.2 to 1.12